Research ensures that the age at which a child has their first mobile does not affect their well-being

 This work has followed the evolution of participants between the ages between 7 and 11 years old until they turned 11 or 15.
 Each of them was evaluated annually.
 In the evaluations, the children answered standard questionnaires validated to detect symptoms of depression.
 Parents reported progress at school, night rest and other issues.
 Sleep hours with devices were also measured.

-For avoid distortions In the results, variables such as the place of birth of the parents, the level of education, income and other aspects that could have influenced the well-being of the adolescents were also considered.
+For avoid distortions In the results, variables such as the place of birth of the parents, the level of education, income and other aspects that might have influenced the well-being of the adolescents were also considered.

 About 25% of children received their first mobile at 10.7 years; 75%, at 12.6.
 Almost all of them had them when they turned 15.
 99% of children with mobile phones had ‘smartphones’.
 These ages are similar to those for acquiring mobile phones in other populations studied in the country.